MLopez-Ibanez/eaf/cran-comments.md

 I would like to submit a new version of the 'eaf' package to CRAN.

-This fixes a problem reported by Prof Brian Ripley: Configure shows
+This fixes a -Wuse-after-free warning reported by Prof Brian Ripley.

-    checking for gcc... gcc

-even on platforms using clang as the compiler.

 Regarding this NOTE: